HenryHXYao/CarND-P8/README.md

 |---|---|
 |![Alt Text](./gifs/0.2_0.0_0.1.gif)| ![Alt Text](./gifs/0.2_0.0_2.0.gif)|

-***The effect of D component is to reduce oscillation.***
+***The effect of D component is to reduce oscillations.***
-In the above two gifs, the controller with larger D value kd = 2.0 has much lower oscillation compared with kd = 0.1.
+In the above two gifs, the controller with larger D value kd = 2.0 has much smaller oscillations compared with kd = 0.1.

 * **I component**